worthyag/SixLove/finalReport.md

 **Figure 14** Potential SixLove Solution <br><br>

 There are of course other potential users or other ways to group the users, but the personas in [section 1.3](#sixloves-users) provide good examples of SixLove's target audiences.

+With the mention of the users comes the project domain.
+Though alluded to and specified earlier, the domain can broadly be described as '_novice tennis training_'.
+Expanding upon that, this project will result in the creation of a web based application that is centred around guiding individuals with little or no tennis experience through a structured tennis training program.

 ## 1.4 Proposed approach